zazuko/data-centric.zazuko.com/docs/apis/kopflos/tutorials/create-first-api.md

-# Create your first API
+# Create Your First API

-This tutorial will walk you through the creation of a minimal Kopflos API from scratch.
+This tutorial will guide you through the process of creating a minimal Kopflos API from scratch.
+The API will handle GET requests for RDF instances of `schema:Person` stored in the backing triplestore.

-The API will serve GET requests for RDF instances of `schema:Person` found in the backing triplestore.
+In addition to _Node.js_, you will need _Docker_ to set up a local triplestore.

-Besides _nodejs_, you will need also _docker_ for the creation of a local triplestore.
+## Setup

-Let's start creating a new directory and moving inside it:
+First, create a new directory for your project and navigate into it:

 ```bash
 mkdir my-api && cd my-api
 ```

-## The database
+## Setting Up the Database

-Kopflos requires a database (a SPARQL endpoint) for the RDF resources as well as for the API description.
-We can create a local Oxigraph triplestore with docker compose.
+Kopflos requires a database (a SPARQL endpoint) to store RDF resources and the API description.
+We will use Docker Compose to create a local Oxigraph triplestore.

-Create a docker compose file:
+Create a Docker Compose file:
 ```bash
 touch docker-compose.yaml
 ```

-and copy/paste the following content into it:
+Add the following content to `docker-compose.yaml`:

 ```yaml
 version: '2'